nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ## Consequences

-What becomes easier or more difficult to do because of this change?
+> What becomes easier or more difficult to do because of this change?
+> Phil, anything to add here?